luuhoo/talkingjackalope/README.md

 Jackalope has unique lore, animated portraits, a unique voice pitch, and unique dialogue for nearly every in-game situational (excluding between-cards conversations, e.g. Stoat and Stinkbug talking to each other)

+## CHANGELOG
+- V1 - Initial Release.
+- V2, Unpublished - Fixed the portraits glitching, fixed(?) the starter decks not appearing properly.
+- V2.5 - Added TONS of new dialogue, changed ~~Astrella~~ Jackalope's relationship with Leshy to be a bit more friendly (lore reasons.)

-In addition, this mod also adds 2 starter decks:*
+In addition, this mod also adds 2 starter decks:
 | Name           | Cards                                            |
 |----------------|--------------------------------------------------|
 | Creation	 | Jackalope (Talking), Elk, Wolf, Stoat, Cockroach |
 | Moon's Embrace | Jackalope (Talking), Raven, Grizzly Bear, Cat    |

-*Starter decks do not seem to be selectable.
-If there's a way to fix that, please let me know!
-Maybe I just typed the card IDs in wrong?
 # Installation
 This mod’s dependencies are BepInEx, the InscryptionAPI, JSONCardLoader and TalkingCardAPI.